Hexilee/tifs/contribution/design.md

 ### Key

-We would store different kinds of data in diffrent scope, so we design a `ScopedKey` enumeration.
+We would store different kinds of data in diffrent scope, so we design an enumeration `ScopedKey`.
 Following is it's structure.

 ```rust
 pub enum ScopedKey<'a> {